ellisyjc/ellisyjc/README.md

-- Hi, I’m @ellisyjc
+- Hi, I am @ellisyjc
-- I’m digital circuit designer in Taiwan.
+- I am a digital circuit designer in Taiwan.
 - You can contact me via ellisyjc@gmail.com.